elotroalex/tcd/cfp.md

 -   the ways the digital has brought welcome bibliographic, philological and curatorial attention to endangered or neglected archives in the region.

 Both traditional conference papers and integrally multimedia presentations are welcome in either Spanish or English.
-We also welcome virtual synchronous participation by presenters who cannot travel to San Juan to attend the event.
+We also welcome virtual synchronous participation by presenters who cannot travel to Connecticut to attend the event.
 Selected participants from this forum will be encouraged to submit their work to [archipelagos journal](http://archipelagosjournal.org), an interactive, born-digital, print-possible, peer-reviewed publication.

 Abstracts of 250 words and a short bio should be sent to Alex Gil, Kaiama L. Glover, and Kelly Baker Josephs (thecaribbeandigital@gmail.com) by **31 August 2023**.
 Successful applicants will be notified by **30 September 2023**.